katsura-jp/fedavg.pytorch/README.md

 the number of rounds of communication necessary to achieve a test-set accuracy of 99%.

-original used SGD, but our experiments used SGD with momentum(0.9) with weight decay(0.00001).
+original used SGD, but our experiments used SGD with momentum(0.9) and weight decay(0.00001).

 | C    | B=inf(original) | B=inf(original) | B=10(original) | B=10(our)    |
 | ---- | --------------- | --------------- | -------------- | ------------ |